minmin-yuan/Football-Injury-Risk/README.md

 - Multiple model families (linear, tree-based, deep learning)
 - Strong predictive performance on real football data
 - API deployment
-- Player risk dashboards
+- Player injury risk analysis
-- Club analytics workflows
+- Football analytics workflows

 ## ** Limitations**
-In injury research, true workload usually refers to:
+This project has several limitations due to the available data:

-- GPS distance
+- **Workload metrics are limited**
-- High-speed running
+True workload in injury research often includes GPS distance, high-speed running, accelerations/decelerations, training load (session RPE × duration), and acute:chronic workload ratios.
+These metrics are not available in the Kaggle datasets used here.

-- Accelerations / decelerations
+- **Aggregated seasonal data**
-- Training load (session RPE × duration)
+Only seasonal aggregates are available; match-level details and environmental factors such as weather or stadium surface are missing.

-- Acute:chronic workload ratios
+- **Club-only performance data**
-The kaggle datasets do not have these types of information.
-In addition, we use seasonal aggregation  data because we don't have match level details and information about environmental information such as stadium grass status and weather.
-And we only club performance data because of not having seasonal national team data.
+National team performance data is not included, so predictions are based solely on club-level statistics.